Do these 3 holiday cooking hacks for cancer fatigue

 Subscribe!
-Grab your Whole Foods Guide for cancer survivors.
+Grab your Snack Power Guide for cancer survivors.
 Click this button on the top of the blog page and you'll be directed to the subscribe link.

 Batch cooking is a super-efficient way to maintain your healthy eating goals anytime of the year.
 What is batch cooking?
 It essentially means cooking more than what you need in the moment, because all of your cooking tools and gadgets are already out (read: it’s way more efficient!).
 Not to be confused with leftovers, batch cooking usually refers to one component you can repurpose later.

 ● Need whole grains for your Monday night meal?
 Make a large batch of quinoa and wheat berries, for example, so you can easily incorporate it in salads and grain bowls all week long.
 Make a batch of lentils and add them to whole grains for a filling meal with a side salad.

 ● Baking sweet potatoes?
 Make a few more than you need and you’ll have the base for an easy, customizable lunch ready to go.

 You can also purée or mash the flesh for baked goods and use in place of pumpkin in a recipe.
 Mash them and saute in a bit of oil for a change from ordinary potato pancakes.
 Or fill a whole sweet potato with canned chickpeas and tahini, for a Mideastern flair.

 3) Save Time with Sheet Pan and One Pot Meals

 Raise your hand if your least favorite part of cooking is the clean up.
 I'm with you!
 Make it easier on yourself by searching for one-dish meals to seriously cut down on time spent doing the dishes.
 All you need are a couple of tools that do multiple types of cooking.
 Let them do all the work for you.

 Here are a few to get you started: